Phase transitions induced by standard and predetermined measurements in transmon arrays: Replica method

 and the quantity related to the trajectory-averaged second moment of the purity

 Therefore, working with two replicas implies that the probability of the trajectories is weighted by a probability distribution $p_{m_\bold{i},\theta_\bold{i}}^{(2)}=p_{m_\bold{i},\theta_\bold{i}}^2/(\sum_{m_\bold{i},\theta_\bold{i}} p_{m_\bold{i},\theta_\bold{i}}^2) $.
-Therefore, the quantities that we are going to study for diagnosing the phase transition are the objects $O_k^{(n)}$, which corresponds to the exact trajectory-averaged quantum mechanical observables only in the replica limit $n \to 1$.
-It has been shown, at least for the Von Neumann entropy that, although not being the same quantity, both share critical properties in the~MIPT~\cite{bao20}.
+Therefore, the quantities that we are going to study to address the phase transition are the objects $O_k^{(n)}$, which corresponds to the exact trajectory-averaged quantum mechanical observables only in the replica limit $n \to 1$.
+It has been shown, at least for the von Neumann entropy, that although they are not identical, both share critical properties in the~MIPT~\cite{bao20}.
 Thus, the \textit{observables} that we are going to be considering in the article related to the replica method, in the sense explained above in~\eqref{replicated_observables}, are

-where all the quantities correspond to trajectory-averaged quantities in the proper replica limit $n \to 1$: Eq.~\eqref{observable_entropy} is the Von Neumann entropy $\overline{\braket{S_A}}$, Eq.~\eqref{observable_number} to the number of bosons $\overline{\braket{(N_A)_1}}$, Eq.~\eqref{observable_fluctuation} to the fluctuation of the number operator $\overline{\braket{\mathcal{F}_A}}$; in all cases refer to a subsystem $A$.
+where all the quantities correspond to trajectory-averaged quantities in the proper replica limit $n \to 1$: Eq.~\eqref{observable_entropy} is the von Neumann entropy $\overline{\braket{S_A}}$, Eq.~\eqref{observable_number} to the number of bosons $\overline{\braket{(N_A)_1}}$, Eq.~\eqref{observable_fluctuation} to the fluctuation of the number operator $\overline{\braket{\mathcal{F}_A}}$; in all cases refer to a subsystem $A$.
 The quantity $ S_A^{(2)}$ is the $2$-conditional Renyi entropy, and it is related to the purity by $ e^{-S_A^{(2)}}=\mu_{2,A}^{(2)}$, taking into account Eq.~\eqref{renyis_entropies}, and considering the classical measurement device as a part of the extended system~\cite{bao20,bao21}.